-A top choice:Head near Market Harborough, Leicestershire, for a thrilling session shooting clay pigeons.
+Try this for size:Head near Market Harborough, Leicestershire, for a thrilling session shooting clay pigeons.
 Whether you're a beginner or a seasoned pro, the event is tailored to your abilities.
 Learn the basics if you need to and practice with 50 cartridges and clays.
 You can purchase extra clays on the day if needed.

 Saddle up, ride off and make like Prince Harry in this adrenalin-pumping polo experience day.
 Whatever your riding skill, you’ll get to swing sticks and learn everything there is to know about the sport of kings.
 Horse play aside, polo is harder than it looks – but with expert tuition from seasoned pros you’ll learn how to control your pony, hit the ball, go for goal and even play a chukker.
 That might not make much horse sense for now but one thing’s for sure, after this polo experience you’ll certainly be ‘hooked’!